robinsedlaczek/vsts-agent/docs/design/clientcert.md

   - CA root certificate in `.pem` format (This should contains the public key and signature of the CA root certificate)
   - Client certificate in `.pem` format (This should contains the public key and signature of the Client certificate)
   - Client certificate private key in `.pem` format (This should contains only the private key of the Client certificate)
-  - Client certificate archive package in `.pfx` format (This should contains the signature, public key and private key of the Client certificate)
+  - Client certificate archive package in `.pfx` format (This should contains the signature, public key and private key of the Client certificate, we can get rid of this when we adopt netcore 2.0.)
   - Use `SAME` password to protect Client certificate private key and Client certificate archive package, since they both have client certificate's private key

 The Build/Release agent is just xplat tool runner, base on what user defined in their Build/Release definition, invoke different tools to finish user's job.
 So the client certificate support is not only for the agent infrastructure but most important for all different tools and technologies user might use during a Build/Release job.